- 28

 | Angular Aria | Developer Preview | Stable or more complete Developer Preview |

-| HMR (Hot Module Replacement) | Available | Faster and more stable |
+| HMR (Hot Module Replacement) | Available | Improved speed and stability |

-| Signal-first APIs | Initial | More APIs become signal-based |
+| Signal-first APIs | Beginning | More APIs will become signal-based |

 Angular 19 — Time Is Running Out

-What Does This Mean for Saeree ERP?
+What Does This Have to Do with Saeree ERP?

 — Saeree ERP Development Team